These FAQs should answer most of your questions about arriving in Berkeley.

-You may move in after August 14 if needed.
-We strongly encourage all students to move in on August 14, so that you are able to enjoy the full benefits of Golden Bear Orientation, which starts the next day.
+For August and January Move-In, you may move in after the official Move-In day if needed.
+We strongly encourage all new students to move in on Move-In day so that you are able to enjoy the full benefits of Golden Bear Orientation, which includes programming that immediately follows Move-In.

 Go directly to the Unit you were assigned.
 Staff will be there to welcome you with your room number and keys.
-After 8 p.m., staff may not be immediately available to assist you.
+After open office hours, staff may not be immediately available to assist you.

-Check-In hours are 8 a.m. – 8 p.m.
+For January Move-In, Check-In hours are 9 a.m. – 8 p.m.
 If you are not able to arrive during this time, please go to the administrative office in your assigned building for instructions on how to proceed.
 Please be aware that you may have to wait for an on-duty staff member to assist you after the office is closed, and items (such as hand carts) will not be available after hours.

 2535 Channing Way

 Hearst Avenue and Highland Place • 510.642.9703 (Go to Foothill to check in)